lakejs/lake/README.md

 ## License

 Lake is released under the [MIT](https://github.com/lakejs/lake/blob/main/LICENSE) license.
-The following table is a list of the licenses for the packages that Lake depends on.
+The following table shows the licenses of the packages that Lake depends on.

 | Dependency | License |
 | -------------  | ------------- |